Skip to content

 DisableNullChecks

-some ORMs like NHibernate don't support this.
+Some ORMs like NHibernate don't support this.
 You can disable this behavior by setting this option to true.

-bool
+• type: bool

-false
+• default: false

 CaseInsensitiveFiltering